thomay86/ha-colormap/README.md

 For more information regarding the color interpolation in HSV colorspace, check out e.g. [this link](https://facelessuser.github.io/coloraide/interpolation/#hue-interpolation).
 I recommend using the shorter arc `sho` if more than two reference points are given in the mapping; use the longer arc `lon` for only two reference points.

+For getting a hold of other color spaces than RGB, check out [this link](https://www.hslpicker.com/#c0ff33).
+For playing around with color gradients, I recommend [this link](https://colordesigner.io/gradient-generator).

 ## Updating
 When a new version of the code is available, ***first make a backup copy of your individual colormap.js***!

 Overwrite the existing `colormap.js` with the new one and replace the JSON part with the JSON from your backup file.
 In Lovelace, you will most probably have to force your browser to reload the file: Go to 'manage resources' again, click on the `/local/colormap.js` entry, and change the string to something like `/local/colormap.js?ver=2` (you can use anything behind the `?`).
 Go back to your dashboard and refresh.

 I am not satisfied with the user-defined JSON being inside the main JavaScript file, but I didn't find a way yet to split the file, because it seems Home Assistant doesn't allow the script file to access any other file.
 If you know a way, please let me know ;-)